Third Wave Coffee/F&B / SPECIALTY COFFEEUpdated: 01 May 2026

 The strategic implication: Third Wave Coffee has time.
 It does not need to rush to profitability or compress the brand to cut costs.
 The capital buffer allows the stores opened in FY2023 and FY2024 to mature, build customer loyalty, and improve per-store economics without the pressure that comes from a thin equity buffer.

 What it cannot do is sustain another year of ₹110 Cr losses.
 If FY2025 is confirmed at ₹38-51 Cr loss, the trajectory is correct.
-If the FY2025 XBRL data reveals a larger loss (because a new equity raise offset the NW decline), the economics need re-examination.
+If the FY2025 filing data data reveals a larger loss (because a new equity raise offset the NW decline), the economics need re-examination.

 What Must Happen